auth0/docs/articles/quickstart/backend/java-spring-security5/01-authorization.md

 ## Install dependencies

-If you are using Gradle, you can add the required dependencies using the [Spring Boot Gradle Plugin](https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/) and the [Dependency Management Plugin](https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/) to resolve dependency versions:
+If you are using Gradle, you can add the required dependencies using the <a href="https://docs.spring.io/spring-boot/docs/current/gradle-plugin/reference/html/" target="_blank" rel="noreferrer">Spring Boot Gradle Plugin</a> and the <a href="https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/" target="_blank" rel="noreferrer">Dependency Management Plugin</a> to resolve dependency versions:

 ```groovy
 // build.gradle